 - Purchase real estate, ideally using the BRRRR strategy

 Achieving your financial independence may seem daunting, but compared to the sacrifice required to create our great nation, it’s a walk in the park.
 However, it will require patience, effort, and resourcefulness to navigate the many obstacles along the way.

-Hopefully this four-step blueprint will help mitigate the number of obstacle you will face.
+Hopefully, this four-step blueprint will help mitigate the number of obstacles you will face as you become a real estate entrepreneur.
 But it will be the launching point for you to strategize and execute your plan to quitting your full-time job through real estate investing.